katiasuya/audio-conversion-service/README.md

 The service uses `ffmpeg` multimedia framework for audio conversion, so it needs to be installed.
 Go to `https://www.ffmpeg.org/download.html` and follow the instructions to download it for your OS.

+## Docker

+To run your application in docker, create an `.env` file at the root of the directory with the values, decribed in ### Configuration.

+Lastly, run `docker-compose up`.